ullenius/megaman2-password/README.md

 A3 B1 C2 D1 D3 E2 E3 E4 E5
 ```

-Will generate the password for Air Man and Bubble Man defeated and 2 etanks.
+Will generate the password for Air Man and Bubble Man defeated and give the player 2 etanks.

-## How it Works
+## :wrench: How it Works

 The password can be represented as 25 bits stored in 5 [words](https://en.wikipedia.org/wiki/Word_(computer_architecture)#Word_size_choice) of 5 bits each. **A** is stored first.
 Then words **B-E** are stored in [little-endian](https://en.wikipedia.org/wiki/Endianness) format, that is: